 The short answer?
 No. Oatmeal itself isn’t fattening.
 In fact, oatmeal (and oats in general) are actually very good for you.
 Oats contain healthy amounts of the proteins, carbohydrates, and fiber necessary for any healthy diet.
 Because they are so densely packed with nutrients, a bowl of nutritious oatmeal can help keep you feeling full longer than other popular breakfast foods, helping you feel satisfied until lunchtime.
 Not only that but oats also contribute to increased energy levels and heart health, and can be a great option for diabetics.
 With so many benefits, what could go wrong?

 Unfortunately, no matter how healthy and nutritious something is, people can make mistakes that will actually hurt your health.
 This is definitely true for oatmeal.
 While it can be an integral part of a healthy diet, there are many common errors people make when eating oatmeal that end up making it a fattening food by adding more ingredients like sugar to it.
 Let’s look at these common mistakes to make sure you know how to make oatmeal part of a healthy lifestyle.

 A few mistakes you might be making when you grab a bowl of oatmeal include:

-- Unhealthy Toppings: We get it.
+Unhealthy Toppings: We get it.
 It’s really tempting to put a big ole spoonful of brown sugar or Nutella on your oats just to give it a little boost of sweetness.
 But, JUST STOP IT.
 Instead of using chocolate or other sugary products use fresh fruit!
-Try slicing up a banana, or adding your favorite berries.
+Lose the sugar and try slicing up a banana, or adding your favorite berries.
 Not only will that add sweetness, but fruit is full of important nutrients that will help you start your day off right.